talha-shahzad/Stationary-Bill-Calculator/README.md

 ---

-# 📦 Stationary Object Detection using YOLOv5 and Streamlit
+# 📦 Stationary Object Detection And Bill Calculation using YOLOv5 and Streamlit

 This project is a web-based application that detects stationary objects (such as pens, notebooks, staplers, etc.) using a custom-trained **YOLOv5** model.
 The app is built with **Streamlit** to provide a fast and interactive user interface.